 In this article, I explore topics such as, can someone else track your AirTag, can you share AirTags with family members, and can you transfer you AirTag to someone else, and much more.

 For those wondering if someone else other than you can track your AirTag, well they can’t.
 When it comes to an AirTag’s location, despite AirTags using other nearby Apple devices, the whole process is anonymous and encrypted to protect your privacy.

 Top tech tip: Not even Apple knows the location of your AirTag or the identity of the device that helped find it.

 It’s important to know that only you can see where your AirTag is.
 Your AirTag’s location and history data is never stored on your AirTag itself.
 Additionally, the Apple devices used to report your AirTag’s location also stays anonymous with location data being encrypted every step of the way, making it impossible for someone else to track your AirTag.

 Can You Share AirTags With Family Members?

-Unlike Apple’s other products like the iPhone, iPad, and Mac, AirTags cannot be shared with family members through Family Sharing.
+Unlike Apple’s other products like the iPhone, iPad, and Mac, you cannot use Family Sharing to share an AirTag’s location with family members.

 The limitation to sharing comes from an AirTag only being linked to one Apple ID.
 AirTags are meant to be owned by a single person and therefore are only associated with one Apple ID.